 Walmart uses the customer service orientation to directly address its human resource management concerns in the context of retail.
 Retail is a service business.
 Thus, Walmart emphasizes the customer service orientation in performance planning, to ensure that its services satisfy customers.
 On the other hand, the decision-making and results orientation is applied for all positions, although it is emphasized in planning for managerial and supervisory positions.
 Walmart’s human resource management objective in using this orientation is to optimize organizational resilience through effective decision-making.
 Analysis and problem-solving are also used for performance planning, but more so for managerial positions.
 The retailer expects managers to effectively analyze and solve problems in the workplace.
 These dimensions are included in the performance appraisals conducted at the company.
 Walmart’s human resource management considers these dimensions as essential to planning for adequate workforce performance.

 Measurements and Standards.
-The standards applied depend on the type of job and the level or area in Walmart’s organizational structure.
+The standards applied depend on the type of job and the level or area in Walmart’s business structure (company structure).
 For instance, the company has productivity standards emphasized for warehouse personnel.
 Decision-making and financial performance standards are usually emphasized in managerial positions.
 For frontline sales employees, Walmart’s human resource management puts more emphasis on salesmanship.
 In contrast, standards for problem-solving and planning have more weight in managerial and supervisory positions.

 Performance Problems.
 Walmart experiences a variety of performance problems.
 However, some of the most significant are as follows: